Hi there. I’m Anabella.

 I was motivated to understand what was happening and how to feel better.
 I started to question what I was numbing out and why I kept losing myself in painful relationships.
 I decided that I would look internally as much as I sought out external support and connection.

-I continue to grow, and I am grateful for what I learned (so far!)
 I found that it is possible to heal through a combination of talk therapy, movement, bodywork, and a dedication to staying conscious of what is true.

 I’m dedicated to helping you do the same.